Kondaveeti Donga

 Kondaveeti Donga is a 1990 Indian Telugu-language vigilante action drama film directed by A. Kodandarami Reddy.
-The film is a remake of the 1989 Bengali film Asha O Bhalobasha, which itself is based on Shaktipada Rajguru's revisionist novel of the same name.
-It stars Chiranjeevi, Vijayashanti, and Radha in lead roles.
+The film stars Chiranjeevi, Vijayashanti, and Radha in lead roles.

 It was released on 9 April 1990 and became notable for being presented in 70 mm format with 6-track stereophonic sound, a rarity at the time.
-The film received positive reviews upon release and was a blockbuster at the box office.
+The film received positive reviews upon release and emerged as a blockbuster at the box office.
 It was later dubbed into Tamil as Thangamalai Thirudan and into Malayalam as Kodanadu Kallan.

 Plot

 Kondaveeti Raja, an orphan raised by the residents of the tribal village Kondaveedu, becomes an M.A., L.L.B., and I.A.S. officer with their support.
 Upon returning to Kondaveedu from Hyderabad, he finds the village plagued by corruption and exploitation.
 The local mafia and landlords—Sarabhoji, Narasimham, and Khaadra—oppress the villagers through political corruption, forgery, smuggling, drug trafficking, land grabbing, and excessive taxation on farmers.

 Disillusioned with the ineffective legal system, Raja adopts the persona of a Robin Hood-like figure.
 Disguised, he conducts daring heists, stealing money and paddy worth crores from the landlords.
 He uses the stolen wealth to empower the villagers by funding irrigation projects, providing healthcare and education, and transforming the tribals into self-sustaining farmers.
 His efforts improve the living conditions of Kondaveedu, while his actions frustrate the corrupt officials and landlords exploiting the village.